 - Higher Basis Allows Loss Deduction.
 An LLC member cannot deduct LLC losses in excess of his or her basis in the LLC.13 Having a higher basis in the LLC gives the owner the ability to use the LLC’s losses to offset taxable income.

 - Higher Basis Lowers Taxable Income.
-If an owner receives a distribution of cash from the LLC in excess of the owner’s basis in the LLC, the owner must recognize taxable gain on the distribution.14 Having a higher basis in the LLC allows the owner to reduce taxable gain on a distribution.
+If an owner receives a distribution of cash from the LLC in excess of the owner’s basis in the LLC, the owner must recognize taxable gain on the distribution.14 Having a higher basis in the LLC allows the owner to reduce the taxable gain on a distribution.

 The ability to increase an owner’s basis for entity-level debt gives LLCs an advantage over S corporations, which cannot include entity-level debt in the owners’ bases.
 This advantage allows LLC owners to reduce taxable income in ways that owners of S corporations cannot.

 LLCs Allow Owners to Step-Up Basis of LLC Assets

 Unlike corporations, LLCs can use a 754 election to adjust basis in LLC property when an owner dies, retires, or sells his interest.
 A 754 election benefits buyers by allowing them to increase the buyer’s share of inside basis to match the amount that the buyer paid for the interest.
 The buyer is treated the same as if the buyer had purchased a proportionate share of the underlying assets of the LLC.
-If the sale resulted in gain to the seller, the buyer will benefit from the 754 election.
+If the sale resulted in taxable gain to the seller, the buyer will benefit from the 754 election.